 RENTING OF EQUIPMENT

-Did you know that with the new “Three-Peat Experience Package”, when registering to the Introduction, Initiation and Discovery packages in one transaction, the beginner customer aged 6 and over will keep the pair of skis or snowboard from the rental shop used during lessons, for free!
+Did you know that with the new “Three-Peat Experience Package”, when registering to the Introduction, Initiation and Discovery packages in one transaction, the customer gets 1 FREE TICKET + RENTAL COMBO for an additional day on the slopes!

 More ways to get equipped at Mont SUTTON: